vitebook/vitebook/README.md

 ## Demos

-- This [site](https://vitebook.dev) serves as an example of a documentation only site.
+- The [Vitebook docs](https://vitebook.dev) serves as an example of a documentation only site.
 - A Storybook-esque example is available [here](https://simple-demo.vitebook.dev).

 ### 🚧&nbsp;&nbsp;Missing Features